Add To Favorites

 Serve up a helping of math!
 Use plastic plates and Crayola Dry-Erase Crayons to practice math facts with your students.

 Practice math facts using Dry-Erase Crayons to write a number sentence.
-Draw pictures of food on the plate to match the number sentence and then write the answer.
+Students draw pictures of food on their plates to match the number sentence and then write the answer.
 Take an added step and label the answer using words.

-The best part is it’s easy to change the menu!
-Simply wipe off the plate with the E-Z Erase Mitt and serve up another helping of math.
+Simply wipe off the plate with the E-Z Erase Mitt or a handy tissue and serve up another helping of math.

 Explore how Lane Smith’s illustrations contribute to the mood created by the words of Jon Scieszka in their book, The Ma